xiix0/scam/README.md

-You will triumph over your enemy.
+Be cautious in your daily affairs.